Rosa Khutor Alpine Resort: Hotels

-Rosa Khutor Alpine Ski Resort is the site of ten hotel projects with more than 1600 rooms.
+As of May 2026, the Rosa Khutor resort website contains information about 26 hotels.

 World Cup 2012

 Rosa Khutor hosted World Cup alpine races in the downhill and super combined for both men and women in February 2012, two years ahead of the Olympics.
 The race courses were designed by 1972 Olympic gold medalist Bernhard Russi.

 The men's World Cup downhill started well below the summit at 2045 m and finished at 970 m, with a vertical drop of 1075 m and a course length of 3.495 km.
 The maximum gradient is 84% (40 degrees) at the top of the course.
 The 2012 downhill was won by Beat Feuz of Switzerland.

 The first alpine test events were held in February 2011 on the European Cup circuit.